-Feria Urbanism has been appointed by Lewes Town Council to assist them in the preparation of a neighbourhood plan from project inception right through to successful referendum.
+Feria Urbanism supported Lewes Town Council in the preparation of a neighbourhood plan from project inception right through to successful referendum.

 The Feria Urbanism team is involved in other neighbourhood plans in a series of towns and villages including Hawkhurst, Loose, Ticehurst, Paddock Wood, Staplehurst and Faversham.
 The team has also worked with a neighbourhood forum on the edge of Bristol city centre and a neighbourhood plan group in the heart of Southampton city centre.
 If you wish to know more about these other neighbourhood plan projects, please get in touch.

 APPROVED AT REFERENDUM

 Date: 7th March 2019

 The Lewes Neighbourhood Plan has been shortlisted for an RTPI South East Award for Planning Excellence.

 These awards celebrate outstanding projects that demonstrate the power of planning in the region.
 Entries reflect the diversity of planning achievement, whether in urban or rural areas, large or small in scale, involving new development, regeneration or conservation.
 The Lewes Neighbourhood Plan has been nominated for “Pioneering an Ecosystem Approach to Neighbourhood Planning”